Luftare/shadow/README.md

 - opponents' shot direction is displayd on map
 - idle players are disconnected by server
 - item spawnpoints are defined
+- audio elements are pooled and recycled for simultaneous and quickly repeated playback